rfreebern/twitter-is-going-great/README.md

 There are some good tutorials out there for deploying a static site on various other free services.
 A few are listed below.

 You can also look for tutorials on how to deploy a site built with [eleventy](https://www.11ty.dev/), since that's what's powering this project.
-Some webhosting services like Vercel specifically support eleventy in some really handy ways.
+Some web hosting services like Vercel specifically support eleventy in some really handy ways.

 - [Netlify](https://www.netlify.com/blog/2016/10/27/a-step-by-step-guide-deploying-a-static-site-or-single-page-app/)
 - [Vercel](https://vercel.com/guides/deploying-eleventy-with-vercel)